nitish-mehta/generator-ui5lab/README.md

 - Create a new directory for your library and run `yo ui5lab`

 # See your library in action
-Run the following command once the installation is done to see your library in action:
+Run `npm start` once the installation is done to see your library in action.
-`npm start`

 **Demo Page**

 ![image](https://user-images.githubusercontent.com/15953522/48802742-2041cc00-ed36-11e8-822d-82b90213731c.png)

 **Share your awesome library with the community**

 ![image](https://user-images.githubusercontent.com/15953522/48802284-cf7da380-ed34-11e8-9486-658543cda8b7.png)